 Visiting Staithes is like stepping back in time.
 Picturesque, higgledy-piggledy cottages with red pantiled roofs are grouped around tiny yards, up steps, down winding cobbled streets or through a maze of alleyways - and clearly steeped in history.
 There's not much that hasn't sprung from the sea and fishing - even the houses are named after boats - Blue Jacket House, Star of Hope Cottage, Mizpah Cottage, Confidence Cottage, Unity House and Wavelet.

-Visitors to Staithes are well catered for by two pubs within five minutes walk of the cottages which serve food and run quiz nights, including the famous Cod & Lobster which has been washed into the sea three times!
-There are two cafes, a bistro and a restaurant in the lower part of the village, as well as a great butcher.
-The upper part of the village features another cafe (try the kippers!), the Captain Cook pub and a large Co-op foodstore which is open 9am-10pm.
+The famous Cod & Lobster pub and The George are within five minutes walk of the cottages, both serve food all day and run quiz nights, and there are two cafes, a bistro and a restaurant in the lower part of the village.
+The upper part of the village features another cafe (try the kippers!) and the Captain Cook pub, renowned for decades for its wide and excellent selection of real ales.

 Whitby (10m), Scarborough (30m), York (48m) and the beautiful North Yorks Moors National Park which boasts its own working steam railway are all within striking distance.

-Several TV dramas,, films and documentaries have used Staithes and nearby towns and villages as their setting - Channel 4's Penelope Keith's Hidden Villages, the BBC's Old Jack's Boat, Body Farm, Coast and Holiday Programmes, TV chef Rick Stein's fish series, TV detective Hetty Wainthrop, ITV's Heartbeat and - up on the moors - parts of the Harry Potter movies.
+Staithes is a great base from which to explore the North York Moors - amazing scenery, fabulous walks and the village of Goathland, otherwise known as Aidensfield from the ITV drama Heartbeat.
+Running from Grosmont on the moors to the market town of Pickering (where Francis Hodgson Burnett set his children's book The Secret Garden) is the NYM steam railway which boasts olde worlde stations, lovingly restored locomotives, theme days and a dining train.
+Several TV dramas, films and documentaries have used Staithes and nearby towns and villages as their setting - it starred in Penelope Keith's Hidden Villages on Channel 4, the BBC's Old Jack's Boat, Body Farm, Coast and Holiday Programmes, TV chef Rick Stein's fish series, TV detective Hetty Wainthrop, ITV's Heartbeat and - up on the moors - parts of the Harry Potter movies.

 The old traditions persist - and visitors to our cottages still have the pleasure of sitting out front and watching working artists painting the view and listening to the chug chug of fishing boats in the beck.